ucsd-ml-arts/ml-art-final2-ai-jam-2/README.md

 ## Results

-example.wav = Example audio recording of jam.
+example.wav - Example audio recording of a jam session.
 All breaks are for the generation of new drums/melodies.
 Output website is published at mhrice.github.io/Ai-Jam-2

 ## Technical Notes